Moosehead/northone-todo-backend/README.md

 2. docs served on http://127.0.0.1:8000/docs/

 # Project Specifc Information
-- Status as 0 represents to the client pending tasks
+- Task Status as 0 represents to the client pending tasks
-- Status as 1 represents to the client completed tasks
+- Task Status as 1 represents to the client completed tasks
-- due date input format is `2020-12-02 09:15:32`
+- Task due date input format is `2020-12-02 09:15:32`